dorucioclea/spentoday/docs/tech-requirements.md

 It will be cool at least for experience, but it also can be very useful.
 For example you want to send some additional email when user buy some specific product.

-## AI (maybe)

-Maybe to be in step with modernity we can use AI.
-Some examples:

-- search where you just describe what you want and AI gives you exact filters, sorting and text search
-- creation of description and properties for products, AI really simplify the process and save time
-- generation of shop branding

 ## Analytics

 Analytics should be anabled for platform itself and for each store.
 Business wants to see numbers and we also.